Samantasimha (Chahamana): Khalji invasion

-According to the Gujarat chronicler Jinaprabha Suri, in 1291-92 CE (1398 VS), the Delhi Sultan Jalaluddin Khalji invaded the Jalore kingdom.
-Samantasimha's neighbour Sarangadeva, the Vaghela king of Gujarat, came to his rescue.
+According to the Gujarat chronicler Jinaprabha Suri, in 1291-92 CE (1398 VS), the Delhi Sultan Jalaluddin Khalji invaded the Chāhamāna kingdom of Javalipura(Jalore).
+Samantasimha Chahmana's neighbour Sarangadeva, the Vaghela king of Gujarat, came to his rescue.
 Khalji's army advanced up to Sanchore, but was forced to retreat by the Vaghelas, who were perhaps concerned that the Delhi Sultan would invade Gujarat next.

 In 1299, Jalaluddin Khalji's successor Alauddin Khalji sent an army to Gujarat, under the command of Ulugh Khan and Nusrat Khan.
 While returning from Gujarat, the Delhi army marched through the kingdom of Jalore.
 There, a section of the Delhi army rebelled against their commanders over distribution of the plunder from Gujarat.
 According to Munhot Nainsi, Samantasimha's envoys met the neo-Muslim rebel leader Mammushah (Muhammad Shah).
 Three days after this meeting, the Khalji army was attacked by the rebels from one side and by the Jalore army from the other side.
 The mutiny was ultimately crushed.
 Ziauddin Barani's Tarikh-i-Firuz Shahi (14th century) also describes the mutiny, but does not mention the Chahamana participation in the conflict.
 The veracity of Nainsi's account is doubtful, as he inaccurately states that Alauddin personally led the Gujarat campaign.